jeetsukumaran/vim-buffergator/README.txt

-Buffergator also provides a way to list tab pages and buffers associated with windows in tab pages (the "tab page catalog", which can be invoked using the command ":BuffergatorTabsOpen" or the provided key mapping, "<Leader>t").
+Buffergator also provides a way to list tab pages and buffers associated with windows in tab pages (the "tab page catalog", which can be invoked using the command ":BuffergatorTabsOpen" or the provided key mapping, "<Leader>to").

 The buffer listing can be sorted alphabetically by filename, by full filepath, by extension followed by filename, or by most-recently used (MRU).

 By default, Buffergator provides global key maps that invoke its main commands:
-"<Leader>b" to open and "<Leader>B" to close the buffer catalog, and "<Leader>t" to open and "<Leader>T" to close the tab page catalog.
+"<Leader>b" to open and "<Leader>B" to close the buffer catalog, and "<Leader>to" to open and "<Leader>tc" to close the tab page catalog.
 In addition, in normal mode from any buffer, you can flip through the MRU (most-recently-used) buffer list without opening the buffer catalog by using the "[b" (or <M-b>) and "]b" (or <M-S-b>) keys.
 If you prefer to map other